kormax/aliro/README.md

 Considering that there are many common pieces with `UnifiedAccess` protocol, that's a strong indication that Aliro will have the same or slightly augmented variations of `FAST -> STANDARD -> EXCHANGE` command flow;

-A question remains in regards to the ownership `credentialIssuerKey` in Aliro, as it could be one of the following:
+A question remains regarding ownership of the `credentialIssuerKey` in Aliro, as it could be one of the following:
 - It will belong to the OEM, which will be responsible for generating and attesting credentials (1984);
 - It will belong to each user who is directly enrolled in a particular Matter installation and has the ability to invite other users (best-case scenario).
-- Only the designated users will be able to serve as issuers, allowing to configure if a home member is allowed to perform sharing (even better).
+- Only the designated users will be able to serve as issuers, allowing you to configure whether a home member is allowed to perform sharing (even better).

 When comparing to the Home Key protocol, there's also a question on how key revocation would work for evictable credentials, as HomeKey seemingly lacks the ability to remove credentials without removing the issuer, only to blocklist (suspend) a couple of credentials, because the issuer keys serve as a root of trust and credential identifiers are self-assigned based on the private key and not by the issuer.

 This issue would be solved if evictable or all credentials instead use a limited identifier pool, which would allow evicting a credential by removing a related identifier from all readers, thus invalidating the attestation package from being replayed.

-# IOS18 Symbols and references
+# iOS 18 Symbols and references

-The latest IOS18 beta release presents a tresure trove of strings, symbols, and other references to Aliro.
+The latest iOS 18 beta release presents a treasure trove of strings, symbols, and other references to Aliro.
 This section features a collection of all found instances, including some comments if applicable.